akku1139/aosp-mirror_platform_docs_source.android.com/en/devices/tech/settings/settings-guidelines.md

 other related actions.
 Overflow menus are discouraged as users may not discover actions hidden in these menus.

-**For toolbars with no screen-specific actions**: Show search and help actions.
+**For toolbars with no screen-specific actions.** Show search and help actions.

 <img src="images/settings-guidelines13.png" width="250" class="screenshot">

-**Figure 13:** Toolbar with search and help actions
+**Figure 13.** Toolbar with search and help actions

 **For toolbars with one action**: Present the action before search.

 <img src="images/settings-guidelines14.png" width="250" class="screenshot">

-**Figure 14:** Toolbar with one action before the search and help actions
+**Figure 14.** Toolbar with one action before the search and help actions

 **For toolbars with more than 1 action**: Consider placing the primary action before search, while putting advanced actions in the overflow menu.